bridgetownrb/bridgetown/bridgetown-website/src/_docs/components.md

 ```
 {% endraw %}

+## Component Previews

+Using the reflection provided by the Liquid Component spec, we've built a preview tool to show off some of the components used on this site.
+[Take a peek here.](/components)

+Our goal is to eventually release this as a standalone plugin, but in the meantime feel free to [grab the code out of our repository](https://github.com/bridgetownrb/bridgetown/tree/master/bridgetown-website).

 ## Sidecar Frontend Assets

 As part of a component-based design system, you might want to include CSS and/or Javascript files alongside your components, so that the styles for your components are defined in the same folder structure as the component templates themselves, and any client-side interactivity related to the component is also defined in-place.
 Here's an example file structure: